 Using this guide What's covered

 An extraction is a dental procedure where a tooth is permanently removed from its socket in the jawbone.
-In simple terms, there are two types of extractions, routine general extractions and surgical extractions.
+In simple terms, there are 2 types of extractions: routine general extractions and surgical extractions.

 Routine extractions are those where the tooth is visible in the mouth and easily grasped by forceps.
 These extractions are generally performed by general dentists, using local anaesthetic.

-A surgical extraction is required for a tooth that has either not yet broken through the gum, or a tooth that has broken off at the gum line so can't be easily removed.
+A surgical extraction is required for a tooth that has either not yet broken through the gum, or a tooth that has broken off at, or below, the gum line and can't be easily removed.
 Surgical extractions are performed by dentists with more advanced skills in this area.

 Common reasons include: